microsoft/fluentui/packages/fluentui/CONTRIBUTING.md

 ## Accessibility

-Fluent UI v0 implements accessibility using accessibility behaviors.
+`@fluentui/react-northstar` implements accessibility using accessibility behaviors.
 The behaviors add attributes to the DOM elements (mainly role and aria-\* properties) as well as handle keyboard interaction and focus.
 Every accessible component has a default behavior, which can be overridden using the `accessibility` prop.
 You can choose a behavior from the ones provided by Fluent UI or you can implement a new behavior.

 Behaviors apply properties, focus handling and keyboard handlers to the component slots.
 When developing a component, the properties and keyboard handlers need to be spread to the corresponding slots.